10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 Another example in JavaScript is ```escape()``` and ```unescape()```.
 These functions were deprecated.
 Instead we should use ```encodeURI()```, ```encodeURIComponent()```, ```decodeURI()```, and ```decodeURIComponent()```.

-##### Try to pass an Element or HTMLCollection to jQuery instead of a selection string
+##### Try to Pass an Element or HTMLCollection to jQuery Instead of a Selection String

 When we create a new jQuery object by passing it a selection string, jQuery uses it's selection engine to select those element(s) in the DOM: